amah001/rshell/README.md

 ```
 ##Bugs/ Limitations for rshell
 ```
-Commands will run regardless of connectors connector cases do not work.
+piping does not work past one pipe
-Empty commands with connectors will give fatal error or segmentation fault.
+Input and Output redirect  do not work with piping

 Edge cases do not work.
 ```
 ##Bugs/Limitations for ls